RADIO-PROJECT-EU/map_nav_manager/README.md

 **2- Launch the map_nav_manager node**

-It launches the node and Interactive Markers to send goals to move_base
+It launches the node and Interactive Markers to send goals to move_base and to initialize the global pose (amcl)

 ```
 > roslaunch map_nav_manager map_nav_manager.launch